nick-ducker/TerminalApp/docs/software_development_plan.md

     For all three of these outcomes, the scoring method checks whether the calculated score is below zero.
 If so, it displays 0 instead of a negative number.

+---

+## User Interaction and Experience

+### Github
+* The user must first clone the repository from GitHub.
+The README file in the root directory contains the following information to ensure the user can install and run the program:

+  *  Links to install Ruby
+  *  Step by step instructions on installing and using bundler to ensure the correct gems are installed for the programs dependencies.
+  *  Step by step instructions for running the basic program
+  *  A list of command line arguments you are able to give the program.

+* Once the user has the appropriate gems installed, the user can run the program a variety of different ways from the commmand line.
+  * `ruby init.rb --help` will display a help document and end the program.
+This help document simply outlines the basic commands and gem dependencies.
+It also outlines some of the error handling within the program if users are struggling to run the program.
+  * `ruby init.rb -nc` will run the program in black and white.
+  * `ruby init.rb -d1 -d2 -d3 -d4` will run the program, skipping the title, rules and difficulty selection, using the provided argument to set the difficulty.
+  * `ruby init.rb` will simply run the program.

+* When run normally, the program will begin the game and show the title screen, prompting the user for any key or q to quit.
+If the user presses any key other than q, the game progresses.
+If the user presses q, the program quits with a gameover screen and thanks for playing.
+* The user will be prompted again if they would like to see the rules with a simple yes no statement.
+If the user selects no, they skip the rules and are taken to the difficulty setting screen.
+If the user selects yes, they are taken to the rules page.
+* On the rules page, the user shown the general outline of the game in text and prompted to press any key.
+Next they will be taken through an interactive live demo of the game itself.
+Once this has finished, they will be prompted to press any key and taken to the difficulty setting.
+* The user is prompted to select a difficulty setting from easy through to insane.
+Once they have made a selection the game starts.
+* The user is shown an ascii art countdown from three to one
+* From now until the game over screen, the current score and level of difficulty is displayed at the top of the screen
+* The user is then shown a random phrase.
+Each of these phrases is first typed onto a random part of the screen, before being flashed randomly around the screen.
+This is repeated a random amount of times.
+* The user is then shown a random prompt containing one word surrounded in square brackets in all caps.
+It is typed and flashed in the same manner as the phrases before stopping and waiting for user input.
+* The user now must input the word that is surrounded in square brackets and is in all caps before they run out of time.
+* If the user enters the correct word within the time limit, they will be shown a congratulatory message and their new total score
+* If the user does not enter the correct word within the time limit, they will be told that they have entered the word incorrectly and shown their new total score.
+* If the user does not finishing entering the word withing the time limit, they will be told that they ran out of time and shown their new total score.
+* At this stage the game will loop again as long as theirs either another prompt that hasn't been shown, or the players score is 0.
+* If there are no more phrases left in the array, the user will be shown a positive game over screen with their final score.
+* If the total score is 0, the user will be shown a negative game over screen.
+* A few seconds later, the user will be given a Y/N prompt and asked whether they want to play again.
+* If the user answers yes, the game restarts from the title page.
+* If the user answers no, the game will exit with an exit message.

+---